ivan-sincek/forbidden/README.md

 HEADER
-    Specify any number of extra HTTP request headers Extra HTTP request headers will not override test's HTTP request headers Semi-colon in e.g., 'Content-Type;' will expand to an empty HTTP request header -H, --header = "Authorization: Bearer ey..." | Content-Type; | etc.
+    Specify any number of extra HTTP request headers Extra HTTP request headers will not override test's HTTP request headers Semi-colon in, e.g., 'Content-Type;' will expand to an empty HTTP request header -H, --header = "Authorization: Bearer ey..." | Content-Type; | etc.
 COOKIE
     Specify any number of extra HTTP cookies